raspberrypilearning/pick-your-favourite/en/step_4.md

 title: My text colour isn't very visible
 ---

-Seeing your colours you might want to change the text colour on your content.
+When you see your colours, you might want to change the text colour on your content.

 Make sure they contrast well with the background colour you have chosen.

 **Tip:** To make life easier choose `black` or `white` text.

 Add the `color` property to your selector.